Weak saturation properties and side conditions: Introduction

 \section{Introduction}

-Can $\omega_2$ satisfy the tree property and also carry a saturated ideal?
+Can ``compactness'' and ``hugeness'' properties coexist at small cardinals?
+More specifically, can $\omega_2$ satisfy the tree property and also carry a saturated ideal?
 This question is natural for anyone concerned with ``large cardinal properties'' that can hold of small cardinals.
 It turns out to be surprisingly difficult to answer.
-In \cite{coxeskew}, Cox and the author showed that if this situation is consistent, then (a) it requires the continuum to be at least $\omega_3$, and (b) it cannot be forced via a ``Kunen-style'' generic lifting of an almost-huge embedding, which is presently the only known method to produce models with saturated ideals on $\omega_2$.
+Cox and the author showed in \cite{coxeskew} that if this situation is consistent, then (a) it requires the continuum to be at least $\omega_3$, and (b) it cannot be forced via a ``Kunen-style'' generic lifting of an almost-huge embedding, which is presently the only known method to produce models with saturated ideals on $\omega_2$.
 This means that, if these properties of $\omega_2$ are mutually consistent, a proof will require rather novel methods.

-As a step towards resolving this question, we explore the relationship between the side-conditions forcing method of Neeman \cite{neeman} and weak saturation properties.
-We move the goalposts back a little and reconcile the tree property with the weak Chang's Conjecture (wCC), a common consequence of both Chang's Conjecture and the existence of a saturated ideal that has been extensively studied for example in \cite{aspero,coxlaver,dk,dl}.
-Along the way, we reduce the upper bound on the consistency strength of wCC at $\omega_2$ down from almost-hugeness to $(+2)$-subcompactness.
-However, we identify a barrier to extending these methods beyond wCC at $\omega_2$, implying that yet more novelty will be needed to bring saturation and the tree property together.
-This barrier is an unexpected structural constraint concerning stationary sets of models connected to supercompactness.
+A promising idea is to look towards the newer techniques of forcing with sequences of models.
+The basic idea of using models as side-conditions to control a forcing construction was invented by Todor\v{c}evi\'{c} \cite{todo89}.
+Work of Friedman \cite{friedman} and Mitchell \cite{mitchellapp} expanded upon this idea, and influential work of Neeman \cite{neeman} made further advances, providing an elegant framework using two types of models.
+Mitchell \cite{mitchellapp} and Neeman \cite{neeman} also suggested iterating such forcing to obtain the tree property on successive cardinals.
+The author realized that, when combined with very large cardinals, this could also simultaneously force an approximation of saturation at $\omega_2$, namely the weak Chang's Conjecture $\wcc(\omega_2,\cof(\omega_1))$.

+However, we ultimately found some combinatorial constraints that make the Neeman technique unsuitable for combining compactness and hugeness properties at successor cardinals.
+Thus the present work can be seen as adding to the limitative results of \cite{coxeskew}.
+In particular, Theorem \ref{wccsquare} says that if the continuum is at most $\omega_2$ and $\wcc(\omega_2,\cof(\omega_1))$ holds, then there is a special $\omega_2$-Aronszajn tree.
+This implies that an iteration of side-conditions forcing cannot work as claimed in \cite{neeman} in full generality.

+Another method to investigate would be that developed by Mohammadpour and Veli\v{c}kovi\'c \cite{mv}, which obtains the tree property at $\omega_2$ and $\omega_3$ while strengthening the celebrated consistency result of Mitchell \cite{mitchellapp}.
+Since their model satisfies $2^\omega = \omega_3$, it evades the constraint imposed by Theorem \ref{wccsquare}.
+However, Mohammadpour showed that their poset always forces $\neg\wcc(\omega_2,\cof(\omega_1))$, and thus that there is no saturated ideal on $\omega_2$.
+We reproduce his argument here with his kind permission.